albertomh/Nacar/docs/Translators.md

 `get_target_language()` must be defined and return a single option from the TargetLanguage enum.

 A compliant Translator comprises the following sections:

+**constructor**
+The `__init__` method takes two parameters: a `blueprint` object and a string, `translator_dir`, which is the absolute path to the translator module.
+The latter allows the translator to find the relevant `templates` directory.
+The interface's (super) constructor must be called by the translator implementation in order to set the `blueprint` & `screens` properties, and to set the template environment ahead of code generation and assembly of the Nacar app.

 **<target_language> translator utilities**
 Return the target language of the Translator in question, used for introspection